 Looking at the accuracy results without the training set augmentation in Table 3.3.
-We see that the augmentation, explained in section 3.2, generally improves our results with the exceptions of full-text, ordering and the subitem-separator.
-These scores decreased by between roughly 4% to 11%, which seems to be due to our small training set in the first place, for which the augmentation can substantially amplify the impact of faulty classifications.
+We see that the augmentation, explained in section 3.2, generally improves our results with the exceptions of show, facet and the subitem-separator.
+These scores decreased by between roughly 2% to 17%, which seems to be due to our small training set in the first place, for which the augmentation can substantially amplify the impact of faulty classifications.
+This especially applies to subitem-separator.

 In Table 3.4, we can observe how the usage of dependent features in the Naive Bayes classifier influences our results.
-It is interesting to see that it only has strong impact of a few scores, while others remain mostly unchanged.
-The parameters subitemseparator, ordering and label stand out the most with accuracy losses between 28% and 55%.
+It is interesting to see that it only has strong impact on a few scores, while others remain mostly unchanged.
+The parameters subitemseparator, excerpt, field-format and facet stand out the most with accuracy losses between 7% and 22%.